cesbo/help/content/1.astra/6.delivery/2.http-hls/playlist.md

 For better navigation channels in playlist could be grouped.
 To do that create new category in the Settings -> Groups.
 Read more how to create [Channel Groups](/astra/admin-guide/settings/channel-groups).

-Then select created category in the HTTP Play settings, option "Playlist Arrange".
+Then select created category in the `HTTP Play` settings, option `Playlist Arrange`.

 ::note
 Some players, like VLC, doesn't support M3U8 groups and shows flat playlist